T-Python-Sep-24/UNIT-1-PROJECT/README.md

 - Access to a comprehensive Manager Dashboard.

-- View all team tasks and filter by username or task details.

-- Search for specific team tasks.

 - Perform CRUD operations on projects, including adding, updating, deleting, and searching projects.